deciduously/blispr/post.md

 }
 ```

 This function does four things.
-The first line stores the parsed AST.
+The first line stores the parse tree.
 This tags our input string with semantic grammatical tags that we'll define below.
-The next line reads that AST into a a type called an `Lval`, which represents the whole program as a lisp value that can be evaluated recursively.
-Finally, we print out the result of .
+The next line reads that tree into our AST, which represents the whole program as a lisp value that can be evaluated recursively.
+Finally, we print out the result of evaluating the AST.
 Any errors that happened along the way were caught with the `?` operator - below we'll see what that `Result<T>` alias represents.

 ## Lval

-To represent all the possible values this lisp can represent, I used a Rust `enum` called `Lval`:
+To represent Abstract Syntax Tree, I used a Rust `enum` called `Lval`:

 ```rust
 // LvalChildren is how the recursive types hold their children